DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 - BCv19 App - The Company Hierarchy FactBox on the SD Credit Controller Managed Companies list was not populating after conversion from C/Al to AL.

 - BCv19 App - Fixed an issue where an error was raised when sending emails from the Email Queue where the Customer had special characters in their name.

+- BCv19 App - The SD Credit Controller Customer Ledger Entry was not synced for Managed companies into the Managed Company.

 - BCv19 App - Some of the place holder fields in the Template card were showing with empty names and some other place holders were missing from the place older list.